kiboschool/programming1-week-5-exercises/README.md

 ## Expected Results

-Run your function with a test list and print out the results to check that your code is correct.
+Run your function, passing in some test lists, and print out the results to check that your code is correct.

-You can also run the tests to check your solution.
+Then, run the automated tests to check your solution.